wright-jordan-n/zoe-interpreter/README.md

 0o52 0b101010 0x2A
 ```

-In order for a number to be treated as a floating point number it _must_ contain
+In order for a number to be treated as a floating-point number it _must_ contain
 a decimal portion.

 ```